BrendanWeissel/command-line-umd/tutorial/README.md

 **Write your answer here:**

-Search term used:
+Search term used: grep -i 'Mexico' data/ice-foia-logs/*2024*.csv

-What you found:
+What you found: All of these files related to people or facilites in New Mexico, not what I was expecting.

 ### Try it yourself